Popular keywords

 It’s hard to say for how long dreams last.
 But experts can provide an estimation about how long a person may spend dreaming.

+According to the National Institutes of Health, a person spends about 2 hours dreaming each night mostly during REM sleep.
 REM sleep starts after 90 minutes of sleeping and lasts only a few minutes early in the night but gets longer as the person sleeps.
-And according to a medical research agency, NIH (National Institutes of Health), a person spends about 2 hours dreaming each night.

 The theory of dreaming proposes that the sleeping brain is a self-organizing system, combining irregular neuronal signals into a narrative during sleep called dreams.
 However, Freud regarded dreams as a royal road to the unconscious.